nspavlo/Chili/README.md

 -  GiphyLookup
 -  GiphyLookupApplication

 > This way, bigness logic stays platform agnostic, modular and fast to build and test.
-On every pull-reuqest, both modules will be built and tested.
+On every pull-request, both modules will be built and tested.

 ## Data

-Unfortunately, the data from bakend APIs isn’t always perfect.
+Unfortunately, the data from backend APIs isn’t always perfect.
 By default `JSONDecoder` will discard the whole collection when one of the elements are corrupted.
 To improve on this, application uses generic `LossyArray<T>` wrapper.

-Some custom data types are introduced in order to remove assumtions about behaviour.
+Some custom data types are introduced in order to remove assumptions about behaviour.
 ```swift
 public struct SearchQuery {
     let value: String